LanguageAndDiplomacy/IntroCS/projects/bubble-sort/description.md

 1. Assume that the first element is "sorted."
 This starts the sorted section of your list.
 1. Look at the next item and find where is belongs in the sorted list section.
 1. Shift all other items down and insert the current item into the correct spot in the sorted section.
-1. Repeat steps 1 and 2 until you have incerted every item in the list.
+1. Repeat steps 1 and 2 until you have inserted every item in the list.

 ![insertion sort](Insertion-sort-example.gif)